JHRobotics/patcher9x/README.md

 ## Requirements
 This patch works for Windows 98 / Windows 98 SE.
 Work on port to other 9x system (95, ME) is in progress.

+## Download
+Binary files and bootable floppy image are in [Releases](https://github.com/JHRobotics/patcher9x/releases/)

+IMA file is bootable floppy (FREEDOS) usable in virtual machine to simple boot and patch installed system.
+Binaries for win32 are Windows 98 compatible, so can be run from safe mode (Hold CTRL on start-up).
+Binaries for other system are for create patched installation (in theory you can mount virtual HDD image and patch installed system on it but do it using boot floppy is much simple).

 ## Installation
 Simplest way is download bootable floppy image.
 After boot (you will see `A:\`) run
 ```